iturdikulov/notes/research/Python_Community-Python_Tutorial.md

 test_match((Point(0, 1)))
 ```

-- Most literals are compared by equality, however the singletons (which one)
+- Most literals are compared by equality in pattern matching, however the singletons (which one)
  ==`True`, `False` and `None`== are compared by identity
 ```python
 none_item = None